ejaz413/mobile_robot/README.md

 ```bash
 candump can0
 ```
-4. Open another terminal and paste these commonds for 20000rpms for node 1
+4. Open another terminal and paste these commonds one bye one for 20000rpms for node 1

 ```bash
 # Set mode to Profile Velocity